trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Again, we wil reference ibapi.protobuf rather than a direct protobuf package.

-1. On line 25, we’ll prepend the value to `ibapi.protobuf.` rather than as the direct package reference.
+1. On line 25, weÃ¢â‚¬â„¢ll prepend the value to `ibapi.protobuf.` rather than as the direct package reference.
 The final line 25 should appear as `import ibapi.protobuf.ComboLeg_pb2 as ComboLeg__pb2`.
 2. We will do the same on line 26, `import ibapi.protobuf.DeltaNeutralContract_pb2 as DeltaNeutralContract__pb2`.
 3. Save the file.